« Previous Page

 Your doctor makes a small cut (incision) in your chest.
 The doctor puts the leads in a vein and threads them to the heart.
 Then your doctor connects the leads to the pacemaker.
 Your doctor

-programs the pacemaker and then puts it in your chest and closes the
+puts the pacemaker in your chest and closes the

 Most people spend the night in the

 hospital, just to make sure that the device is working and that there are no

 problems from the surgery.
 But sometimes the procedure is done as an